mafordah/web-dev-hw/assignment-5/README.md

 This cycle, I further familiarized my self with HTML as a markup language.
 I began with adding the four main document elements: doctype, HTML, head, and body.
 From there, I added the language and country code attribute to the HTML element.
-I then added the different types of meta data we addressed this week to the <head>.
-I was a little confused about whether or not the elements that go inside the <head> and
-<body> are considered head and body elements.
-I answered the
-README question assuming that wasn't the case, but I wasn't sure.
+I then added the different types of meta data we addressed this week to the head.
+I was a little confused about whether or not the elements that go inside the head and body are considered head and body elements.
+I answered the README question assuming that wasn't the case, but I wasn't sure.

 I decided to make this week's webpage on a cream puff recipe, because I've been trying to get my boyfriend to make them for me since I found out he knew how.
-I added the headings to the <body> with the recipe title in heading 1, the ingredients and directions in heading 2, and the contact me in heading 4.
+I added the headings to the body with the recipe title in heading 1, the ingredients and directions in heading 2, and the contact me in heading 4.
 I chose to make the contact me section smaller and separated by a horizontal rule because that information felt separate from the recipe itself.
 I also chose to include outside